am1t/sn-digital-garden/notes/highlights/books/Harry Potter.md

 ## New highlights added February 23, 2023 at 11:06 AM
 > little blighters they can be!’
 The pixies were electric blue and about eight inches ([Location 5062](https://readwise.io/to_kindle?action=open&asin=B01B3DKROQ&location=5062))

+## New highlights added March 16, 2023 at 5:07 AM
+> Harry and Ron shook their heads, both staring at Hermione.
+‘I will escort you back to Gryffindor Tower,’ said Professor McGonagall heavily. ([Location 6958](https://readwise.io/to_kindle?action=open&asin=B01B3DKROQ&location=6958))